Emlak Konut

-Emlak Konut is a Turkish real estate developer, belonging to TOKI the Housing Development Administration of Turkey, an arm of the Turkish state.
+Emlak Konut is a Turkish real estate developer owned by TOKİ.

 History

 Emlak Konut was formed in 1987 as a subsidiary of Emlak Bank, from property developer Ankara İmar Ltd, which had been founded in 1953.
 The company specialised in housing projects throughout Turkey.
-In 2002, with the liquidation of the failed Emlak Bank, ownership of the property company passed to TOKI, but Emlak Konut has remained profitable without need of further subsidy from TOKI.
+In 2002, with the liquidation of the failed Emlak Bank, ownership of the property company passed to TOKİ, but Emlak Konut has remained profitable without need of further subsidy from TOKİ.

-In 2010 shares in Emlak Konut were offered on the Istanbul Stock Exchange.
+In 2010, shares of Emlak Konut were publicly offered on the Istanbul Stock Exchange.